Blake AitkenHomeCVStore

 Wha Tīme, Kokohinau PapakaingaDesign 4.
 Group ProjectAUG 2022

-Landscaping: The Gardens allow residents to cultivate fruit and vegetables together.
-They are able to pick and choose what they want to grow and care for the produce, then they can share the ‘fruits of their labour’ together.
+Landscaping: The gardens offer residents the opportunity to cultivate fruit and vegetables together.
+They can choose what to grow, care for the produce, and, in turn, share the ‘fruits of their labour’ as a community.

-All building design, physical and digital modelling, and perspective drawings completed by me.
+All building design, physical and digital modelling, and perspective drawings were completed by me.

 Model Making